Awesome-LADE/awesome-LADE/README.md

 opentracing
 ---
-[Vendor-neutral](https://opentracing.io/) APIs and instrumentation for distributed tracing
+[OpenTracing](https://opentracing.io/) is a tool for Vendor-neutral APIs and instrumentation for distributed tracing

 Zipkin
 ---